tvarley/tvarley.github.io/about.md

 permalink: /about/
 ---

 Most of my career has been spent working with start ups with a focus in financial services.
 I have been responsible for all aspects of system definition, development, quality assurance, delivery and support.
-My official job descriptions have ranged from individual contributor to C level technical positions.
+I have been sucessful in positions as an individual contributor through senior technical management positions.

 I have recently become interested in how big data teamed with crowd colaboration can used in interesting ways.
 The hard part is not necessarily creating innovative platforms -- the real issue is finding something the crowd wants to swarm to.